-See part 1 of this four-part account of California's most-planted grape.
+See part 1, part 3, and part 4 of this four-part account of California's most-planted grape.

 The building of California Chardonnay: the 1950s to the 1970s